nats-io/nats.java/README.md

 ## Basic Usage

-Sending and receiving with NATS is as simple as connecting to the gnatsd and publishing or subscribing for messages.
+Sending and receiving with NATS is as simple as connecting to the nats-server and publishing or subscribing for messages.
 A number of examples are provided in this repo as described in [examples.md](src/examples/java/io/nats/examples/examples.md).

 ### Connecting